-SUMC’s work is supported by a wide range of organizations, including foundations, government agencies, associations and our Trade Allies.
+SUMC’s work is supported by a wide range of organizations, including foundations, government agencies, networks, and our Trade Allies.
 All of SUMC’s research, positions, governance, programming, and products are the independent and exclusive work of SUMC.
-A financial relationship does not include rights to influence or direct SUMC’s research agenda, organizational strategy, operational procedures or mission.
+A financial relationship does not include the rights to influence or direct SUMC’s research agenda, organizational strategy, operational procedures, or mission.

 SUMC Trade Ally Program

 The Shared-Use Mobility Center Trade Ally program provides organizations with an opportunity to support SUMC’s mission and the shared mobility industry.

 - High-value information and expertise: Allies can stay up to date on the latest developments in shared mobility.